JuliaSparse/Pardiso.jl/README.md

 # Contributions

 If you have suggestions or idea of improving this package, please file an issue or even better, create a PR!

+## TODO:

+Test and make work on MacOS and Windows and using all different `libardiso` .so files available for download.